-I also played Tom Russell’s new prototype This Guilty Land.
+I also played Amabel Russell’s new prototype This Guilty Land.

-I did seek out to play it though, as I think Tom does many interesting things, and I admire his unique visions.
+I did seek out to play it though, as I think Amabel does many interesting things, and I admire his unique visions.
 He and his wife Mary’s podcast is one of my favorites.

 Later, Rand, Evan, Carmen, and I played a few games or Don Buriko and a second game of New York Central- in tandem.
 When new cities were revealed in NYC, we paused the game to enjoy Don Buriko.